CesiumGS/3d-tiles-tools/IMPLEMENTATION.md

 Running the tests with Jasmine eventually looks simple: Jasmine has to be started with

+`node --loader ts-node/esm node_modules/jasmine/bin/jasmine.js ...`

+> Note: This will emit `ExperimentalWarning` messages, and should actually have been
+>
-`ts-node --esm node_modules/jasmine/bin/jasmine.js ...`
+> `ts-node --esm node_modules/jasmine/bin/jasmine.js ...`

-where that `--esm` is somehow important to properly resolve the modules...
+>
+> but this breaks with certain Node.js versions - see https://github.com/TypeStrong/ts-node/issues/2094 .

 One caveat is: